 Feedback: We may also ask you for feedback about BIICL, The Bingham Centre, the Modern Slavery PEC or our partners or to complete surveys.

 Your posts and communications: If you post content or communicate via the site, we will also store and monitor your content and communications.

-Third-party processors: As is indicated below, we may use third-party platforms and processors to deliver newsletters, process applications, event registrations, process payments, and process surveys.
+Third party processors: As is indicated below, we may use third party platforms and processors to store individuals’ contact details and our communications with them, as well as to deliver newsletters, process applications, event registrations or payments, and administer surveys.
 In using these third parties we are pursuing our legitimate interest to use third party technology to achieve greater efficiency within our organisation.
-To balance our interests against yours, we have taken steps to ensure these third parties maintain appropriate technical and organisational measures to keep your personal information secure.
+To balance our interests against yours, we have taken steps to verify that these third parties maintain appropriate technical and organisational measures to keep your personal information secure.

 Sign-up details: If you sign-up to receive newsletters, publications and other information about the Modern Slavery PEC, our partners, the Bingham Centre, BIICL and our activities (see ‘Marketing’ section below), we will use your personal information to send these to you.
 Our legal basis for doing this is your consent.
 You have the right to withdraw this consent at any time, as explained in the ‘Marketing’ section below.

 Events: If you register to attend one of the Centre’s events we will use your personal information to process your application to attend the event, take payment, if any, for our administration and management of the event and to send you any updates or information regarding the event.
 Our legal basis for doing so is to fulfil the agreement with you for your attendance.

 We use Eventbrite as the registration system for many of our events and their servers are based in the USA.
 Eventbrite may store and process your information outside the EEA.
 If you wish to know more please see https://www.eventbrite.co.uk/support/articles/en_US/Troubleshooting/eventbrite-privacy-policy.